benjamincrozat/content/posts/laravel-eloquent-order-by.md

 This way, Eloquent sorts users by their names first.
 If two or more users have the same name, it then sorts those users by their email in ascending order.

-I actually learned that after years of SQL and Laravel experience. 😅
+I actually learned that only after years of SQL and Laravel experience. 😅

 ## Getting fancy with orderByRaw()